-The HPV types that causes cervical cancer are 16 and 18, while the HPV type 1 is responsible for plantar warts.
-If you have had or have a wart that doesn’t mean that you automatically are infected with a type of HPV that will cause cancer.
+The HPV types that cause cervical cancer are 16 and 18, while HPV type 1 is responsible for plantar warts.
+If you have had or have a wart, that doesn’t mean that you are automatically infected with a type of HPV that will cause cancer.
 Actually, it’s far from the truth!

-The most common four types of warts to look for are:
+The most common five types of warts to look for are:

-- Periunugual warts – are warts that occur under and around nails.
+- Periunugual warts are warts that occur under and around nails.
 They may impede nail growth, and they can be painful.

 - Plantar warts (verruca plantaris) are hard and painful warts that occur on the feet (they are most likely to appear on the pressure points of the feet).
 They do not grow out of your skin, but into it.
 They can make it uncomfortable for you to walk.

 Are Warts Painful?

 Depending on the site of the wart, you’ll experience some type of pain.
-Obviously the most painful ones are plantar warts – on the soles of your feet, toes and heels.
-If you don’t treat them as soon as they appear, they will at one point interfere with walking.
-The pain will be constant and sharp when walking, you will end up avoiding doing things just to not have to be experience the pain.
-Don’t let warts have such a power on you, start treatment for removal as soon as they appear.
+Obviously, the most painful ones are plantar warts – on the soles of your feet, toes, and heels.
+If you don’t treat them as soon as they appear, they will, at one point, interfere with walking.
+The pain will be constant and sharp when walking,so you will end up avoiding doing things just to not have to be experience the pain.
+Don’t let warts have such a power on you, start treatment for removal as soon as they appear!

-Whether you have common warts, genital warts, nail warts or plantar warts, they are all very annoying.
+Whether you have common warts, genital warts, nail warts, plantar warts, or flat warts, they are all very annoying.
 Some of them are painful too.
 However, with the right treatment, you can get rid of them.
-What remedies worked for you?
+What home remedies for warts worked for you?
 Do you know of other treatments that we did not mention here?
 Share your experience with us!